IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Hopefully for the love of god, the Caliburn Shrines will no longer fail to generate a sword shrine

--Fixed the imfamous "can't mine' bug by Disallowing Tools in the Deeper Dungeon again, due to a mining glitch, use bombs to break everything you could mine before!
+-Fixed the imfamous "can't mine in overworld' bug by Disallowing Tools in the Deeper Dungeon again, due to a mining glitch, use bombs to break everything you could mine before!
 Unless you have the Dungeon Splunker

 -Hellion Beams being invisible, and a little oversight that led to alot of unintentional lag in the fight